 Small Business Society often receives questions about the legalities of processing final payments.
 However the employment relationship ends, it’s important to follow the rules about dismissal, notice and final pay for each situation.

 Let’s first start by understanding the difference between the different ways an employment relationship ends.

 - Resignation; when an employee provides written notice of their intention to leave.
 The notice period is set out in the National Employment Standards (NES).
 If you do not need the employee to work their notice period, you can pay them in lieu of notice and let them leave early.

 - Redundancy; a position usually becomes redundant when an employer either doesn’t need an employee’s position to be done by anyone.
 Employees may be entitled to redundancy benefits depending on their length of service and the award, agreement or contract they were employed under.

 - Dismissal; when an employer needs to dismiss an employee because of a valid reason, such as poor performance, ill health or misconduct.
 The notice period is set out in the National Employment Standards (NES).
 If you are thinking about dismissing an employee, you must make sure you’re acting fairly and lawfully.
 If you dismiss an employee, they can challenge the dismissal with the Fair Work Commission if they think it was unfair.

 - Conclusion during probation; where an employee has not satisfactorily met expectations during probation an employer and conclude employment.
 The notice period is set out in the National Employment Standards (NES).
 If you are thinking about dismissing an employee, you must make sure you’re acting fairly and lawfully.
 There is a qualifying period of six months or twelve months for a small business to be able to make an unfair dismissal claim.

-When we talk about the ‘final pay’, we’re talking about is what an employer owes an employee when their employment ends.
+Now that we know more about the ways an employee can end the employment relationship, we can talk about the ‘final pay’.
+When we are talking about final pay, we are referring to what an employer owes an employee when their employment ends.

 Final pay payments